uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 The number of people using smartphones has exploded in the last few years, to the point where in this modern society it is unusual to come across someone without one.
 With this comes opportunity for companies to gain more insight into how consumers spend their time, and therefore a lot of the activity on your phone is captured.
 For Pixel users, Google has even released a [new feature](https://play.google.com/store/apps/details?id=com.google.android.apps.wellbeing) for you to see how you use your phone.
+Other personal devices that connect with your smartphone are also constantly collecting data, for example wearable tech like smartwatches or fitness trackers.

 ### Sensors
 Big Data is also being collected from the physical world all around us!
 Sensors are devices that detect events or changes in their surrounding environment.
-They capture and digitize a vast variety of data about our environment, for example temperature, sound, visual images, air pressure, physical movement, and even sub-atomic energy.
+They capture and digitise a vast variety of data about our environment, for example temperature, sound, visual images, air pressure, physical movement, and even sub-atomic energy.
 They are often relatively basic devices with limited computing power, and so they send this data to other digital devices for processing.
+This is usually done over a wireless network, and some sensors may be a part of the IoT.
 Environmental sensor data often is captured by proprietary systems and aggregated before being made available to the public.
 Here are some examples you may be familiar with:

 - Ground, air, and water movement sensors are distributed across the Earth to record wind, seismic activity, and wave patterns.
 This data can be used to predict and detect natural disaster events such as earthquakes, tornados, and tsunamis.
 - Many different types of sensors are used for health care monitoring.
 For example, sensors are frequently used by cardiologists to continuously monitor the electrical signals in a person’s heart, so that they can record and analyse changes in this.
 - There are multiple sensors throughout the  Large Hadron Collider which exist to capture energy readings from subatomic particles.
-These generate around 25 petabytes of information yearly for physics experiments
+These generate around 25 petabytes of information yearly for physics experiments.
 - Some satellites continuously stream images of Earth’s atmosphere and land.
-Using multiple satellites to combine images across time and location, meteorologists use this data to predict the weather
+Using multiple satellites to combine images across time and location, meteorologists use this data to predict the weather.
+- Sensors placed in the environment or on tracking devices can be used to monitor wildlife, and are used for conservation and pest managment.

 ## Bias